 - Grants for Medical Education, also known as Independent Medical Education (IME)

-- Symposia, webinars, e-learnings and web-based education (disease, treatment or product focused); examples include satellite symposia during a congress, speaker programs and product theatres
+- Symposia, webinars, e-learnings and web-based education (disease, treatment or product focused); examples include satellite symposia during a congress, speaker programmes and product theatres

 - Congress summaries